mysticatea/template-eslint-plugin/README.md

 **Dependencies**:

 This template uses [mocha](https://www.npmjs.com/package/mocha), [nyc](https://www.npmjs.com/package/nyc), and [Travis CI](https://travis-ci.com/) for tests, as same as ESLint itself.
-If you want to use other tools, costomize it.
+If you want to use other tools, customize it.

 **Development Tools**: